PercyJacks/Console-Finances/README.md

 # Challenges

 The main challenge was getting my head around the instructions!
-I spent more time reading the instructions than i did coding up my proposed solution!
+I spent more time reading the instructions than I did coding up my proposed solution!

 # Things I learned